Théorie et critique du projet BA3 (Truwant et Rodet)

 From the model to the project, from the site to the transformation

-In the first semester through iconological analysis, model making, and site survey the students will combine their findings.
+In the first semester through case study analysis, model making, and site survey the students will combine their findings to articulate a proposal for living.

-In the studio, we will analyze a selection of key projects for their potential to illustrate and spatially explore the question of the "in-between".
-Beyond the architectural object, we'll be looking to understand and analyze the context in which these projects developed.
+In the studio, we will analyse a selection of key projects for their potential to illustrate and spatially explore the question of the "living".
+Beyond the architectural object, we'll be looking to understand and analyse the context in which these projects developed.
 And what reciprocal influence they may have had on each other.
 Like a surrealist cadavre exquis, the students will assemble these different specimens to create new hybrid typologies.

-In a second phase, these newly developed hybrids will encounter the existing buildings and landscapes of specific sites and programs in Geneva.
-Here the salvaged fragments of the case studies will propose new ways of living "in-between landscapes".
+In a second phase, these newly developed hybrids will encounter the existing buildings and landscapes of specific sites and programs in Renens.
+Here the salvaged fragments of the case studies will propose new ways of living in existing structures.

-costs for the 1st semester: normal printing and model costs
+costs for the 1st semester: normal printing and model costs.
+Mock up in first semester can involve higher costs.

 Travail attendu